 Luckily for you, we’re here to save you from being a rube with this handy dandy lesson in wine glasses.
 There’s a science to wine glassware, with each type engineered to maximize a wine’s flavor.
 Let’s go through the basic types and review the wine to serve in each, shall we?
 Also, be sure to review our slideshow featuring the different glass styles and shapes, so you can recognize them on sight.
 It’s linked at the bottom of this post for your convenience.

-Standard: This is the one you probably have in your cabinet, because it’s what everyone thinks of when you say, “wine glass.”
+This is the one you probably have in your cabinet, because it’s what everyone thinks of when you say, “wine glass.”
 It has a wide bowl and a medium-length stem.
-It’s designed for serving red wine, as the wide bowl lets the drinker inhale those earthy red aromas and allows some of the alcohol to evaporate, giving it a smoother taste.
+Designed for serving red wine, as the wide bowl lets the drinker inhale those earthy red aromas and allows some of the alcohol to evaporate, giving it a smoother taste.
 There are actually different bowl shapes for every type of red wine, if you’re into that sort of glassware precision.

 Note: There’s science behind the stems on wine glasses, too.
 Stems give you a way to hold the glass without touching the bowl and warming the wine with your body heat.

-Flute: You may have this one, too.
+You may have this one, too.
 It’s tall and thin with a narrow, deep bowl and a long stem.
 It’s good for champagne, Asti, Prosecco and other carbonated wines, because the narrow opening keeps your sparkly wine from going as flat as a day-old Diet Coke.

-Hock: Long-stemmed with a small bowl.
+Long-stemmed with a small bowl.
 “Hock” is an old-time word for German white wine, but you can use this glass for any young, sweet wine.
 It’s a model of wine glass engineering because its shape puts the wine on specific taste buds on your tongue, letting you taste its sweetness.

 Note: Young wines have been in their bottle for just a year.
 They’re the elementary school kids of wine.
 Those 25-year-old reds you probably cannot afford are the grand dames of wine.

-Tumbler: A sturdy glass that will hold up through many parties, since it doesn’t have a delicate stem to break.
+A sturdy glass that will hold up through many parties, since it doesn’t have a delicate stem to break.
 The bowl shape works for reds and whites.
 The bugaboo with a tumbler is that body heat from your hand will take the chill off the wine if you sip too slowly.
 To avoid the sadness of warm wine in this case, remind your guests to maintain a reasonable pace.

-Glass or crystal?
+Glass or Crystal?

 There’s no right answer.
 Pick the one that best suits your lifestyle.

 Crystal is heavier than glass.
 It can be spun into glasses with thin rims, desirable because they allow you to taste the wine instead of the glass.
-Crystal refracts light and looks elegant, the sort of thing you’d expect on the table of a Guilded Age robber baron.
+Crystal refracts light and looks elegant, the sort of thing you’d expect on the table of a Gilded Age robber baron.
 The downside: Crystal is expensive.
 Prices range from $30 to $120 per stem.
 Crystal glasses are high-maintenance.
 They must be hand-washed and dried, because dishwasher heat and detergent will make them cloudy.

 Glass is thicker and more affordable than crystal, costing as little as $2 a stem.
 If you break it, no big deal.
 Run back to a discount store and buy more.
 Best of all, glass is dishwasher-safe.
 Our advice: Go with glass.
 The time you spend hand-washing that fancy crystal could be better spent drinking wine from cheap glasses.
 Party on.